Child protection is at the frontline - protecting children from abuse, harm or neglect.

 - use of evidence-based practices and outcomes-focused performance management.

 For more information about the reform see the Providers website.

-From 27 September, prescribed organisations and services will be empowered through amended Victorian laws to share information more effectively to promote children’s wellbeing and safety, and better manage family violence risk.
+Amended Victorian laws empower prescribed organisations and services to share information more effectively with the aim of promoting children’s wellbeing and safety, and better managing family violence risk.

 What are the new reforms?